johnafarmer/hyper-rain/README.md

 - **Type-activated animation** - The rain starts when you type and fades when you stop
 - **Customizable appearance** - Adjust opacity and blur to your liking
+- **Customizable colors** - Change the rain and terminal colors to match your style
 - **Performance optimized** - Smooth animations that won't slow down your terminal
-- **Green terminal theme** - Automatically applies green colors during the effect
+- **Terminal theme integration** - Automatically applies themed colors during the effect

 ## 📦 Installation